 Almost everyone should be saving for retirement, and financial professionals generally recommend investing that cash so it has the opportunity to grow, rather than letting it sit around in a checking or savings account.

-If you’re leaving your job, you can rollover funds from a 401(k) or 403(b) into an IRA.
+If you’re leaving your job, you could roll over funds from a 401(k) or 403(b) into an IRA.
 That may give you access to better investment options—not to mention consolidates all your accounts in one place.

 How Much Should I Contribute?

-If you’re still a ways out from retirement, and if you can afford it, contribute up to the maximum limit—that’s $5,500 for 2017—every year.
+If you’re still a ways out from retirement, and if you can afford it, you could contribute up to the maximum limit—that’s $6,000 for 2019—every year.
 (When you’re older than 50, you can contribute more.)
-Even if you can’t afford that, you’ll most likely want to throw in as much as you can.
+Even if you can’t afford that, you might want to throw in as much as you can.

-Anything you put away early on has the opportunity to grow over time, thanks to the power of compound interest.
+Anything you put away early on has the opportunity to grow over time, thanks to compound interest.
 Of course, everyone’s circumstances are different, so it always pays to talk to a financial advisor.
 And with all matters tax related, be sure to talk to your tax advisor so that you can see what is most appropriate for your unique circumstances.

-How Should I Use My IRA Funds?
+How Could I Use My IRA Funds?